- Getting started

 , which you can create and modify.

-A specific job
+A user-defined job

-in the configuration file makes GitLab aware that you’re deploying a
+property in the configuration file makes

-GitLab Pages website.
+GitLab aware that you’re deploying a GitLab Pages website.

 You can either use the GitLab default domain for GitLab Pages websites,